Lymphatus/libcaesium/README.md

 ## Usage in C

-*The header file for C can be found in the header directory.*
+*You can find the C header file in the include folder in the project root directory.*

 Libcaesium exposes there C functions, auto-detecting the input file type: